What To Expect from a Business Broker

 There are different types of accreditations, including the Certified Business Intermediary (CBI) from the International Business Brokers Association and the Certified Business Broker (CBB) from the California Association of Business Brokers.

 If you’d like more information please feel free to get in touch with me for a quick consultation.
-We’ll discuss your particular business, what’s important to you and make a plan for those first few steps.
+We’ll discuss your particular business, and what’s important to you and make a plan for those first few steps.